River fishing in Wales for wild trout – a fly fishers paradise

 River Severn – Great fishing in the upper reaches.
 Various inexpensive day tickets available from local outlets.

 River Taff – Has superb fishing offered by several clubs, including Merthyr AA, Osprey fly fishers and Glamorgan Angling club.
-Tickets available from local tackle shops or in the case of Merthyr stretch, online.
+Tickets available from local tackle shops or in the case of Merthyr stretch, you can join online.

 Words: Louis Noble, Advanced Professional Game Angling Instructor.